Back to Blog

 What are the disadvantages of Suricata?

-How do you have Snort configured to differentiate between incoming and outgoing traffic?
+How do you configure Snort to differentiate between incoming and outgoing traffic?

-What interface would you use to manage events if you go the open source route?
+What interface should you use to manage events with open-source implementations?

 Can Suricata replace Snort?